 Brennan T. Price, N4QX, is ARRL’s Chief Technology Officer, and represents the interests of Amateur Radio to numerous governmental and international agencies, including the FCC, NTIA, and ITU.
-With the staff of ARRL’s Technical Relations Office and ARRL’s Washington Team, he prepares for World Radiocommunications Conferences, held about once every four years, at which spectrum is internationally allocated to various radio services.
+With ARRL’s Technical Relations staff, ARRL’s Washington Team, and IARU volunteers from around the world, he formulates Amateur Radio's strategy for World Radiocommunication Conferences (WRCs).
+Held about once every four years, WRCs internationally allocate spectrum to all radio services.
 His prime objective is simply put: Don’t lose spectrum.

 First licensed in 1997 as KF4UZB, Price earned his Extra Class license by 1999, acquiring the call signs KU4WJ and N4QX in the process.
 He served on the ARRL staff from 2000 to 2004 as Field and Regulatory Correspondent and Assistant Technical Editor.
 Price attended night classes at the University of Connecticut School of Law while at ARRL and left full-time ARRL employment to become Executive Editor of the Connecticut Law Review.
 While at the Law Review, he was invited to publish a scholarly summary of case and statutory law related to PRB-1, the FCC’s limited preemption of Amateur Radio antenna and antenna support zoning restrictions.
 This summary is designed to inform Amateurs, their counsel, and municipal counsel of the state of the law before any party adopts an unwise strategy.